ClearPeaks/knime-audit/README.md

 - `requests` to perform the API calls.
 - `python-qpid-proton` to send the XML to the ActiveMQ queue.

-The QPID Proton client, as it is based on C, requires some additional packages in order to work:
+The QPID Proton client, as it is based on C, requires some additional packages in order to work (below provided for RPM-based systems, for others check QPID Proton documentation):

-- `python36-devel`
+- `python36-devel` `gcc` `gcc-c++` `make` `cmake` `libuuid-devel`
-- `openssl-devel` optionally if you need SSL
+- `openssl-devel` `cyrus-sasl-devel` `cyrus-sasl-plain` `cyrus-sasl-md5` optionally if you need SSL

 # Installation in Knime Server

 With root privileges do the following:

-1. Clone or copy the repository into the KNIME Server.
+1. Clone or copy this repository into the KNIME Server.
 2. Ensure the bash script is executable: `chmod u+x knime_audit.sh`
 3. Edit the `knime_audit_config.json` accordingly.
 4. Ensure you have a valid Python3 environment with the requirements mentioned above installed.